gulfiliz/gulfiliz.github.io/_posts/2025-08-08-general-relativity.md

 ---

 ## III.
-Differential Geometry — The Mathematical Language
+Differential Geometry, the Mathematical Language

 General relativity is written in the language of differential geometry.